 |Payment||Your client has to make an initial deposit into an escrow account, giving you some degree of financial security as you work on a project.
 Invoicing is automated, reducing your workload.||Everything is done via PeoplePerHour, giving you less flexibility with payment methods and schedules.|

 |Fees||There’s no fee for registering for an account, and some aspects of the service are free.
 It’s putting you in touch with clients you probably wouldn’t be able to get otherwise, so charging a service fee is reasonable.||PeoplePerHour takes a considerable cut of your payments, charges for add-on services.
 By contrast, if you deal directly with a client, you don’t have any of these fees to worry about.|

 |Flexibility and freelancing||PeoplePerHour is a great enabler for freelancers, committed to “debunking the archaic 9-to-5 work model”.||There are negative aspects to being a freelancer such as increased expenses, a lack of financial stability, no employee benefits, and potentially irregular working hours.
 Many freelancers would kill for a “9-to-5 work model”.|

-PeoplePerHour is just one of your options as a freelancer.
-That’s just as well, because signing up with PeoplePerHour – or most such services – doesn’t guarantee you any work at all.
-It’s well worth casting a wide net, which may involve signing up for several freelancing platforms, as well as seeking out “private” clients.
+It’s well worth casting a wide net to increase your exposure, which may involve signing up for several freelancing platforms, as well as seeking out “private” clients.
 Here are a few of your other options when it comes to freelancing sites.

 - Freelancer.com: helps freelancers easily connect with clients on projects ranging from mobile app development to graphic design.